-The table below summarizes the fees payable to the Dealer Manager, effective as of December 6, 2017, the effective date of the Restructuring, with respect to the sale of Follow-On Offering Shares.
+The table below summarizes the fees payable to the Dealer Manager with respect to the sale of shares in the Follow-on Offerings.
 The upfront selling commissions and dealer manager fees are each a percentage of the gross offering proceeds of the shares sold in the primary offering.
 No upfront selling commissions or dealer manager fees are payable with respect to shares issued under our distribution reinvestment plan.

-Class T Shares (1) Class S Shares (1) Class D Shares Class I Shares Upfront Selling Commission and Dealer Manager Fee 3.5% 3.5% None None Ongoing Distribution and Stockholder Servicing Fees (as a percentage of the aggregate NAV of the outstanding shares of each class of common stock) 1.0% 1.0% 0.25% None
+Class T Shares (1) Class S Shares (1) Class D Shares Class I Shares Upfront Selling Commission and Dealer Manager Fee 3.5% 3.5% None None Ongoing Distribution and Stockholder Servicing Fees (per annum, as a percentage of the aggregate NAV of the outstanding shares of each class of common stock) 1.0% 0.85% 0.25% None

 (1) With respect to Class T shares, there is a maximum upfront sales load of up to 3.5% of the gross offering proceeds from the sale of such shares in the primary offering, consisting of any combination of selling commissions and dealer manager fees.
 With respect to Class S shares, the upfront sales load of up to 3.5% of the gross proceeds from the sale of such shares in the primary offering consists solely of selling commissions.
+Prior to August 20, 2021, the distribution and stockholder servicing fee was paid at a rate of 1.0% of NAV per annum with respect to Class S shares.

-During the year ended December 31, 2019:
+During the year ended December 31, 2021:

-- the Dealer Manager earned approximately \$1.3 million in dealer manager fees, which excludes the amount paid to the Dealer Manager by our Advisor, a portion of which the Dealer Manager re-allowed to participating broker dealers; - the Dealer Manager earned approximately \$7.5 million in selling commissions, all of which the Dealer Manager reallowed to participating broker dealers; and - the Dealer Manager earned approximately \$3.8 million in distribution and stockholder servicing fees, all of which the Dealer Manager re-allowed to participating broker dealers.
+- the Dealer Manager earned approximately \$0.7 million in dealer manager fees, which excludes the amount paid to the Dealer Manager by our Advisor, a portion of which the Dealer Manager re-allowed to participating broker dealers; - the Dealer Manager earned approximately \$4.2 million in selling commissions, all of which the Dealer Manager reallowed to participating broker dealers; and - the Dealer Manager earned approximately \$6.3 million in distribution and stockholder servicing fees, all of which the Dealer Manager re-allowed to participating broker dealers.